komo-248/Video-Upscaling-FFmpeg-Upscayl/README.md

 # Video Upscaling – FFmpeg + Upscayl (realesr-animevideov3-x4)

-Frame-by-frame 4x video upscaling pipeline using yt-dlp for source download, FFmpeg for frame extraction and reassembly, and Upscayl with the `realesr-animevideov3-x4` model for AI upscaling.
+Frame-by-frame 4x video upscaling pipeline using FFmpeg for frame extraction and reassembly, and Upscayl with the `realesr-animevideov3-x4` model for AI upscaling.
 Handles both CFR and VFR source video correctly, and reassembles output with high-quality x265 encoding.

 ---